PrefectHQ/prefect/docs/tutorials/docker-flow-runner.md

 DockerFlowRunner(image="my-custom-tag")
 ```

 When using a custom image, you must have the `prefect` Python package installed and available from the default `python` command.
+We recommend deriving your image from a Prefect base image e.g. `prefecthq/prefect:2.0a7-python3.8`.

 ### Adding requirements to the default image